Rachel-Freeland/reading-notes/Reading9.md

   - `color` and `background-color`
   - `border` and `border-radius`
   - Psuedo classes
-    - `:focus` changes the background color of the text input whe it is being used
+    - `:focus` changes the background color of the text input when it is being used
     - `:hover`
   - `background-image` adds a background image to the box

 - Styling Submit Buttons